Use websites instead of virtual directories in IIS

 -

-URLs with the format "https://exampleportal.exampledomain.com" are seen as contemporary (in comparison to "https://exampledomain.com/exampleportal/").
+URLs in the form of "https://exampleportal.exampledomain.com" are now considered commonplace (in contrast to "https://exampledomain.com/exampleportal/").

 How to switch from existing virtual directories to websites.